Clarissa Manuel Foundation

 Learn more

-Join the Clarissa Manuel Foundation for our first annual community walk to raise awareness for the fight against Diabetes.
+Join the Clarissa Manuel Foundation for our 2nd annual community walk to raise awareness for the fight against Diabetes.
 There will be music and fun for the whole family.
 Featuring a Health Pavilion with free screenings and more.

 View Flyer